jRimbault/yadf/README.md

 ## Benchmarks

 The performance of `yadf` is heavily tied to the hardware, specifically the NVMe SSD.
-I recommend `fclones` as it has more hardware heuristics. and in general more features.
+I recommend `fclones` as it has more hardware heuristics. and in general more features. `yadf` on HDDs is _terrible_.

 My home directory contains upwards of 700k paths and 39 GB of data, and is probably a pathological case of file duplication with all the node_modules, python virtual environments, rust target, etc. Arguably, the most important measure here is the mean time when the filesystem cache is cold.